baptistparty/blog/_posts/2021-09-06-Vaccines-and-Religious-Liberty-One.md

 It leads to a logic like this:

-•	Claim 1: Fringe religious groups might have religious beliefs implicated by vaccines, but Evangelicals really can’t.
+•Claim 1: Fringe religious groups might have religious beliefs implicated by vaccines, but Evangelicals really can’t.

-•	Claim 2: Because Evangelicals can’t have religious beliefs impacted by vaccine mandates, Evangelicals who claim religious exemptions are insincere.
+•Claim 2: Because Evangelicals can’t have religious beliefs impacted by vaccine mandates, Evangelicals who claim religious exemptions are insincere.

-•	Claim 3: If we allow insincere (fraudulent) Evangelicals to seek religious exemptions, it will “hurt us when we really need religious liberty.”
+•Claim 3: If we allow insincere (fraudulent) Evangelicals to seek religious exemptions, it will “hurt us when we really need religious liberty.”

 But this is not an argument; this is Bulverism.[^1]

 Let me say, I am vaccinated.
 I’m a cancer survivor, and “natural is best” strikes me as an unsteady guide to medicine.
 People are alive because I was scientifically poisoned with very unnatural substances in the ’90s.
 I’m incredibly glad for the common grace of scientists and officials who have produced the temporary defense against COVID-19 in record time.
 And, on balance, it seems to me that the vaccines will save enough lives to justify the risks.
 “Pretty healthy” people are dying from COVID.
 Most of you should take reasonable, ethical precautions to avoid death.

 But while I share the ‘mainstream’ evangelical conclusion, it’s wrong to suggest all the other Evangelicals are liars and loons.

 And that third claim is particularly dangerous, because it isn’t limited to COVID.
 Rather than view “religious liberty” as a Christian obligation to fellow humans, it sees “real religious liberty” as a chip in our negotiations with the State.
 It is the religious liberty you’d use to retain influence in a coalition government, not the principled religious liberty of early Baptists.

-## Vaccine Ethics are a balancing test, not a switch.
+## Vaccine Ethics are a balancing test, not a switch

 First things first: can Evangelicals have religiously motivated objections to taking a vaccine?
 Yes.
 Evangelicals can have different conclusions about the vaccines and still be Evangelicals.